Read all about Sherwin Williams Passive, plus see 21 real homes that use it!

 This dining space in @the.eclectic.cottage may be my favorite look for Passive: bright lighting, white trim, and black-and-white art.
 It is soft, clean, crisp, and cool.

 17. STUNNING and Perfectly Pigmented

 When you want a subtle touch of comfortable elegance (you know, elegance that doesn’t feel stuffy), consider Passive.
 I love this gorgeous dining room from @emilywoodsathome!

 Gray is a wonderful choice for bedrooms thanks to its calming nature.
 Take a look at these serene bedrooms using Sherwin Williams Passive.

-Passive is a perfect choice for a gender-neutral nursery.
-Its light gray shade creates a calming environment for a baby to sleep.
+Passive is a perfect choice for a gender-neutral nursery, like this one shared at The Artisan Project.
+Its light gray shade creates a calming environment for a sleeping baby.

 It’s really amazing how pigmented Passive can look in certain rooms!
-In this bedroom, this gray shade looks rich and beautiful.
+In this bedroom from the Flashner Fitzgerald Design Group on Instagram, this gray shade looks rich and beautiful.

 And that’s a wrap!
-I hope you enjoyed exploring Sherwin Williams Passive with me and seeing real examples of it in 30 beautiful homes.
+I hope you enjoyed exploring Sherwin Williams Passive with me and seeing real examples of it in over 20 beautiful homes.
 Do you think Passive can be the right shade for your next paint project?

 Pin this paint color for later!
 And if you use this paint shade, leave a comment on the pin!
 That helps others decide if they want to try this color, too!